Welfare Guarantees in Schelling Segregation: Optimality Notions

+Combined with Proposition~\ref{prop:star-bound}, \Cref{thm:PO-welfare} implies that when $n\ge 3$, the price of PO is at least $n-3$ and at most $n\sqrt{n}$.
 We conjecture that the welfare guarantee in \Cref{thm:PO-welfare} can be improved to $n/(n-1)$ for $n\ge 4$, which would be tight due to the left assignment in \Cref{fig:star}.
 Next, we confirm this conjecture when the topology is a tree.

 \begin{theorem} When $n\ge 3$ and the topology is a tree, any PO assignment has social welfare at least $n/(n-1)$.
 Moreover, this bound cannot be improved. \end{theorem}